syncfusion-content/winui-docs/winui/DataGrid/Export-To-Excel.md

 ## Export DataGrid SelectedItems to Excel

-By default, entire grid will be exported to Excel.
-You can export selected rows only by passing `SelectedItems` to `ExportToExcel` method.
+By default, the entire grid will be exported to Excel.
+Export selected rows only by passing the `SelectedItems` to the `ExportToExcel` method.

 {% tabs %}